 The Soviet Union forbade any unique religious ritual from 1917 onward.
 By the time the state of Israel was declared in 1948, the USSR thought that no one would feel a connection to the Jewish State because their ability to practice Judaism had been suppressed for so long.
-But, when the first Israeli ambassador to the USSR arrived on Rosh Hashanah, something unexpected happened.
+But, when Golda Meir, the first Israeli envoy and minister to the USSR, arrived on Rosh Hashanah, something unexpected happened.

 At the end of the lesson, students will be able to:

 – explain the role of ritual in Jewish identity.

 – identify the role of Israel to Jews around the world.